RayLubinsky/junk/lib/doc/markdown.md

   - Surround text with a single _underline_ or *star* for *italic* text.
   - Surround text with double _underlines_ or *stars* for **bold** text.
-  - Surround text with backticks for `highlighted` text (which is treated as code so no formatted honored within the backticks).
+  - Surround text with backticks for `highlighted` text (used for code literals so format characters are not processed).

 #### Styling words